Tani Tupou

-Taniela "Tani" Tupou (born December 13, 1992) is an American football defensive tackle for the St. Louis BattleHawks of the XFL.
-He played college football at the University of Washington.
+Taniela Tupou (born December 13, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Washington Huskies.
 He also plays rugby for the Seattle Seawolves of Major League Rugby (MLR).
 His position is at prop.

-Early years
+Early life

-Tupou attended Archbishop Murphy high school in Everett, Washington where he played football as a strongside defensive end and as a tight end.
+Tupou attended Archbishop Murphy high school in Everett, Washington, where he played football as a strongside defensive end and as a tight end.
 He led the Wildcats to the WIAA State Championship game at the Tacoma Dome in 2010.
 Tupou graduated from Archbishop Murphy in 2011.
 Tupou is of Tongan and Hawaiian descent.

 College career

 Tupou verbally committed to the University of Washington on April 8, 2010.
 Tupou redshirted his first year on campus before playing the next four seasons.
 In his five years at Washington Tupou appeared in 46 games for the Huskies as a defensive tackle and recorded 59 tackles.